 Lake Titicaca straddles the border between Peru and Bolivia.
 This is where the Quechua traditions meet those of the Aymara.
-The Incas originated from the islands on the lake, making a visit here a fascinating cultural experience.
+The Incas originated from the islands on the lake, which they believed to be the birthplace of the sun, making a visit here a fascinating cultural experience.
 The area is particularly known for the floating reed islands of Uros, while Puno is regarded as the Folkloric capital of Peru.

 Reasons to visit Lake Titicaca and Puno include:

 Most people tend to avoid the worst of the rainy season from about November to April.
 For more information about when to travel in Peru, see our When to visit Peru page.